Huberantha nitidissima: Taxonomy

 This plant was first described in 1817 as Unona nitidissima by French botanist Michel Félix Dunal.
 In 1863 the English botanist George Bentham transferred it to the genus Polyalthia, published in his book Flora Australiensis.
 Later studies found that Polyalthia was not monophyletic, and in 2012 Tanawat Chaowasku published a paper in which this taxon was transferred to the novel genus Hubera.
 However he was forced to revise the name of the new genus after a ruling under the International Code of Nomenclature for algae, fungi, and plants, and so renamed the genus Huberantha in a paper published in 2015.

 Etymology

 The genus name Huberantha was chosen to honour the German botanist Herbert Huber, with the suffix -antha 'flower' reflecting the importance of floral features which separates this genus from close relatives.
 The species epithet nitidissima is from the Latin word nitidus (shining) and refers to the glossy leaves.

 Distribution and habitat

-The canary beech is found in the Top End of the Northern Territory, throughout the northernmost part of Cape York peninsula, and all along the east coast of Queensland as far south as northeastern New South Wales.
+The canary beech is found in the Top End of the Northern Territory, throughout the northernmost part of Cape York Peninsula, and all along the east coast of Queensland as far south as northeastern New South Wales.
 It has also been observed in the southern portion of New Guinea adjacent to Cape York, and in New Caledonia and Vanuatu in the Coral Sea.

 It inhabits drier rainforest types such as monsoon forest and beach forest.
-In north Queensland the altitudinal range is from sea level to about 800 m.
+In north Queensland the species' elevational range is from sea level to about 800 m.